-As soon as you notice one of the aforementioned signs of rodents in your property, it’s time to call a professional rodent exterminator.
+As soon as you notice signs of rodents on your property, it’s time to call a professional rodent exterminator.
 Mice can infest even the cleanest of homes in no time at all.
 In addition, rodents breed at lightning speed, giving them the capability of quickly spreading.
 Rats breed throughout the year, and one female can produce up to five litters per year, numbering fourteen or more!
 For this reason alone, it’s absolutely essential to get treatment for rodents as soon as you notice the signs of an infestation.

 Do You Have a Rodent Infestation?

 Getting rid of rodents requires an aggressive approach.
 No homeowner wants to deal with rat extermination on their own, which is why it’s important to call a professional mice exterminator as soon as you notice the signs of a rodent infestation.
 At Loyal Termite & Pest Control, we know how distressing rats and mice are, which is why we’re proud to provide central Virginia with effective rodent control.

 Call us today to learn more!Back to Rodent Exterminators, Control & Removal